For any further inquiries please contact the Mo Ibrahim Foundation research team: [email protected]

-The IIAG is an index that provides an annual statistical assessment of governance performance in every African country.
+The IIAG is an index that provides an annual statistical assessment of governance performance in 54 African countries.
 The IIAG highlights continental, regional, national and thematic governance results and thus provides a framework for any interested party to assess the delivery of public goods and services and public policy outcomes, as well as a tool with which to govern.
 The IIAG is the most comprehensive collection of data on African governance.

 Why is it important to have an index of African Governance?

 The Mo Ibrahim Foundation focuses on assessing, and ultimately enhancing governance and leadership in Africa.
 The IIAG was created in recognition of the need for a quantifiable tool to accurately measure and monitor performance in African countries, and as a means of supporting the development of effective and responsive solutions to complex public policy challenges.
 An index of African governance supports citizens, governments, institutions, the private sector, and others by providing data to evaluate the results of leadership, governance and public policy in African countries.